callawaycloud/Salesforce-Environment-Vars/README.md

 2. `sfdx force:source:convert -d deploy/`
 3. `sfdx force:mdapi:deploy -d deploy/ -u "YOUR_USERNAME_HERE" -l RunSpecifiedTests -r EnvTests`

 **NOTE:** This application comes with a custom user interface for easier management of the ENV Vars.
+It is HIGHLY RECOMMENED, but not required.
 If you'd prefer not to use it, delete the following before deploying:

 - `force-app/main/default/pages`
 - `force-app/main/default/staticresources`